Start-up Nation

 Start-up Nation: The Story of Israel's Economic Miracle is a 2009 book by Dan Senor and Saul Singer about the economy of Israel.
-It examines how Israel, a 60-year-old nation with a population of 7.1 million, was able to reach such economic growth that "at the start of 2009, some 63 Israeli companies were listed on the NASDAQ, more than those of any other foreign country."
+It examines how Israel was able to reach such economic growth that "at the start of 2009, some 63 Israeli companies were listed on the NASDAQ, more than those of any other foreign country."

 In 2010, Start-up Nation was ranked fifth on the business bestseller list of The New York Times.
 It also reached The Wall Street Journal bestseller list.

+Despite claims in the media that Dan Senor coined the phrase "start-up nation" in 2009, the phrase was featured in American technology media at least since November 2000 in an article by Stacy Perman titled "Startup Nation" describing Israel.

 Book overview

-The Council on Foreign Relations states in its publisher's blurb for the book that Start-up Nation addresses the question: "How is it that Israel—a country of 7.1 million people, only sixty years old, surrounded by enemies, in a constant state of war since its founding, with no natural resources—produces more start-up companies on a per capita basis than large, peaceful, and stable nations and regions like Japan, China, India, Korea, Canada, and all of Europe?"
-The Economist notes that Israel now has more high-tech start-ups and a larger venture capital industry per capita than any other country in the world.
-The success of Israel's high-tech sector over the past two decades has attracted recent attention from business journalists and The Economist describes Start-up Nation as the most notable of a "growing pile" of books on the subject.
+The Council on Foreign Relations stated in its publisher's blurb for the book that Start-up Nation addresses the question: "How is it that Israel—a country of 7.1 million people, only sixty years old, surrounded by enemies, in a constant state of war since its founding, with no natural resources—produces more start-up companies on a per capita basis than large, peaceful, and stable nations and regions like Japan, China, India, Korea, Canada, and all of Europe?"
+The Economist noted that Israel had more high-tech start-ups and a larger venture capital industry per capita than any other country in the world.
+The Economist described Start-up Nation as the most notable of a "growing pile" of books on the success of Israel's technology sector.

 In their attempt to explain Israel's success in this area, Senor and Singer discard "the argument from ethnic or religious exceptionalism, dismissing 'unitary Jewishness' or even individual talent as major reasons for Israel's high-tech success" and analyze two major factors that, in the authors' opinion, contribute most to Israel's economic growth.
 Those factors are mandatory military service and immigration.

-The authors argue that a major factor for Israel's economic growth can be found in the culture of the Israel Defense Forces, in which service is mandatory for most young Israelis.
-The authors believe that IDF service provides potential entrepreneurs with the opportunities to develop a wide array of skills and contacts.
-They also believe that IDF service provides experience exerting responsibility in a relatively un-hierarchical environment where creativity and intelligence are highly valued.
+The authors argue that a major factor for Israel's economic growth can be found in the culture of the Israel Defense Forces (IDF), in which service is mandatory for most young Israelis.
+The authors suggest that service in the IDF equips future entrepreneurs with a broad range of skills and valuable connections.
+They assert that the IDF provides experience in taking on responsibility within a relatively flat organizational structure.
 IDF soldiers "have minimal guidance from the top, and are expected to improvise, even if this means breaking some rules.
 If you're a junior officer, you call your higher-ups by their first names, and if you see them doing something wrong, you say so."
 Neither ranks nor ages matter much "when taxi drivers can command millionaires and 23-year-olds can train their uncles," and "Israeli forces regularly vote to oust their unit leaders."